 1902.
 January 14.
-Manhattan (ss.) sailed from Halifax, having on board 454 officers and men of the 2nd Regiment Canadian Mounted Rifles and 513 horses for Cape Town.
+Manhattan (ss.) sailed from Halifax, having on board 454 officers and men of the 2nd Regt.
+Canadian Mounted Rifles and 513 horses for Cape Town.
+January 24.

-January 24. uary 24.
 Troopship Victorian sailed from Halifax, having on board 440 officers and men of the Canadian Mounted Rifles and 454 horses; also 62 officers and men, Canadian Field Hospital, A.M.C., and 30 horses.
+May 31.
+Peace between Boer and Briton.